 Traditionally in Mexico, dinner is a lighter meal than lunch.
 It’s eaten around 8pm and consists of something simple such as lunch leftovers piled into a soft flour tortilla, or a light taco.
 Therefore this Mexican Dinner Party blog is aimed at Fiesta nights!
 Alternatively any night you fancy making lots of Mexican food for your friends and loved ones.
 Here we will give you a little help in deciding how to plan it, some inspiration on recipe ideas, as well as some tried and tested dinner party tips.
 Enjoy!

-First decide on the vibe that your Mexican dinner party is going to have.
+First things first, you need to decide on the vibe that your Mexican dinner party is going to have.
 It will depend on the number of people that are coming.
 To make things simple, we would suggest two different choices.
-For numbers over 8 people (currently not allowed, but one can dream!) we would suggest an informal and very casual DIY style Mexican buffet feel, with appetisers that your loved ones can pick at, and a big Taco or Fajita spread for the main course.
+For numbers over 8 people, we would suggest an informal and very casual DIY style Mexican buffet feel, with appetisers that your loved ones can pick at, and a big Taco or Fajita spread for the main course.
 There is nothing to stop you from doing this for smaller numbers too!
 However, the second option would be a sit-down affair, and more formal.
 This is better suited to a group of 8 or less, and could involve a proper starter for each guest, and then a main Mexican showstopper of a dish!

-If you’ve decided on an informal and very casual Mexican dinner party, check this out for a perfect meal plan:
+If you’ve decided on an informal and very casual Mexican dinner party, check this out for a perfect Mexican buffet Menu:

 Do an appetiser spread.
 This would be displayed on a table in your living room, kitchen, or outside terrace/garden (wherever everyone is having pre-dinner drinks).
 The idea being that everyone would pick at it whilst enjoying drinks.
 Completely laid back!